lucsedirae/deep-cuts/README.md

 <br>
 ![artist info screenshot](./assets/images/readme-screenshots/info.jpg)

- ### Want to see a band live Pitch collects tour dates from artists around the world.
+ ### Want to see a band live?
+Pitch collects tour dates from artists around the world.
  Using BandsInTown API Pitch will search for any upcoming performances scheduled for the artist and display them with<br>
  venue information, location, date and links to buy tickets.
  <br>